pivotal/docs-tap/application-accelerator/creating-accelerators/accelerator-yaml.hbs.md

-# Creating an accelerator.yaml file in Application Accelerator
+# Create an accelerator.yaml file in Application Accelerator

 This topic tells you how to use Application Accelerator to create an `accelerator.yaml` file in Tanzu Appplication Platform (commonly known as TAP).